Allenzzp/scheduler/README.md

 # Interview Scheduler

 Interviewer Scheduler is a React application that allows users to book, edit and cancel interviews.
 This app renders different components when corresponding states changed to provide a realtime experience for users.
+Published on Netlify, welcome to [explore app](https://scheduler-lhl-al.netlify.app/)

 ## Final Product
 - Make Appointment